JayWitt/AzureOperationGuide/ResourceGraph/UsefulQueries.md

 ```

 ## Query which reports the number of resources in each subscription with the number of unique tag values.
 (Count of tags per subscription)
-NOTE: This example looks for the VM Guest Health agent.
-You can change out "GuestHealth" in the below query to look for other extension names.
 ```kusto
 Resources
 | extend Tag1 = tags.Tag1